Booking Conditions, Data Protection and COVID-19 information

 - Share food or drink at breaktime or lunchtime

-- Allow anybody else to touch your mobile phone (if you have one with you) – please note, that mobile phones should be brought in by Year 6 children or older only
+- Allow anybody else to touch your mobile phone (if you have one with you) – please note, that mobile phones should be brought in by Year 6 and 7 children only

-We appreciate your support and understanding in keeping everyone safe whilst on site.
+We appreciate your continued support in keeping everyone safe whilst on site.